bazelbuild/bazel/site/docs/skylark/rules.md

 Attributes
 ----------

 An attribute is a rule argument, such as `srcs` or `deps`.
-You have to list the attributes and their type when you define a rule.
+You must list the attributes and their type when you define a rule.

 ```python